-YAWC continuously undertakes research and advocacy with the UNDRIP, TRC, MMIWG, and LGBTQ2S+ lens to change policies and practices, inform and reform processes, alter power dynamics, change attitudes and behaviours and create a lasting positive impact on Indigenous women, girls, and gender diverse peoples.
+YAWC conducts research and develops advocacy policy with the lens of UNDRIP, Umbrella Final Agreement, TRC, MMIWG, and LGBTQIA2S+ to change policies and practices, inform and reform processes, alter power dynamics, change attitudes and behaviours and create a lasting positive impact on Indigenous women, girls, and gender diverse people.

 - Poverty and homelessness, including the lack of affordable and safe housing and shelter and provision of emergency and long-term food sources.